en_USEnglish

 There are two main approaches to defining breakpoints in responsive design: device-based and content-based.

-The device-based approach involves defining specific breakpoints for each type of device - for example, one for phones, another for tablets, and so on.
-This method relies on standard screen sizes to ensure that the design meets the technical requirements of the most widely used devices.
+The device-based approach involves defining specific breakpoints for each type of device—for example, one for phones, another for tablets, and so on.
+This method relies on standard screen sizes to ensure the design meets the technical requirements of the most commonly used devices.

-In contrast, the content-based approach favors manual detection of points where the display needs adjustment.
-This method forces an evaluation of the interface to determine when the current design is no longer working effectively.
-This ensures more targeted personalization, focused on content rather than device.
+In contrast, the content-driven approach prioritizes manual detection of points where the display needs adjustment.
+This method requires an evaluation of the interface to determine when the current design is no longer working effectively.
+This ensures more targeted personalization, focused on the content rather than the device.

 Mobile First vs Desktop First